Joseph Rochefort: Legacy

 On 6 January 2012, the CAPT Joseph J. Rochefort Building was dedicated at the NSA facility within a Joint Base Pearl Harbor Hickam Annex, Hawaii.

 Portrayals

 In the 1976 movie Midway with Charlton Heston and Henry Fonda, Rochefort was portrayed by Hal Holbrook.
 Rochefort died a month after the movie premiered.
-In 2019 film Midway, he was portrayed by actor Brennan Brown.
+In the 2019 film Midway, he was portrayed by actor Brennan Brown.